-Easter is the most important celebration for Christians all over the world.
+Easter is the most important celebration for the over two billion Christians.
 The commemoration of the death and resurrection of Jesus Christ is the center for celebrations all over the Middle East and among all Orthodox Christians around the world.

-The Eastern Orthodox Church is honored by Christians from all over the Middle East, Ukraine, Russia, Ethiopia, Greece and other Eastern nations celebrate the physical and spiritual light that came from Jerusalem after the death and resurrection of Jesus Christ.
+The Eastern Orthodox Church is the first and original Christian church that appeared in the years after Jesus’ death.
+It is adhered to by Christians from all over the Middle East, Ukraine, Russia, Ethiopia, Greece and other Eastern nations celebrate the physical and spiritual light that came from Jerusalem after the death and resurrection of Jesus Christ.

-We celebrate with our brothers and sisters, as the holy fire will ascend in the Holy Sepulchre in Jerusalem and Patriarch Theophilos III will lead the celebrations as the fire is transported to other Orthodox nations.
+We celebrate with our brothers and sisters, as the holy fire will ascend in the Holy Sepulchre in Jerusalem and Patriarch Theophilos III will lead the celebrations as the fire is transported to other Orthodox nations on Easter Sunday.
+This day celebrates the resurrection of Christ in the greatest love story between God and human kind that is commemorated during the Easter celebration.

-Over 2.3 billion Christians attempt to follow the example of Jesus with humility, justice, kindness, honesty, virtue and love and founding values.
-(Feature photo: Hanne Herland next to the Virgin Mary Mother of God icon, in the Ecumenical Patriarchy of Constantinople, Turkey.)
+Over 2.3 billion Christians seek to follow the example of Jesus with humility, justice, kindness, honesty, virtue and love and founding values.
+(Feature photo: Hanne Herland next to the Virgin Mary Mother of God icon, in the Ecumenical Patriarchy of Constantinople, Istanbul, Turkey.)

 Orthodox Easter: Born in a manger, far from presidential palaces, the symbolism of Jesus Christ’ birth carries oceans of hope for those less fortunate – and for the rich.